CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 When it is prompt to break our program.

 #### What can/should we do with an exception in the ‘except’ block?
-Write an error message on what part of the program had had an unhandled exception Offer another input opportunity uppon error.
+Write an error message on what part of the program had had an unhandled exception.
+Offer another input opportunity uppon error.

 #### What does the else and finally statement do in a try-except block in Python?